 (iv) The new gel would be ready for testing in humans in the next five years

-Ans : (i) Dr. Ning Zhang at Clemson University in South Carolina has developed a gel which could help brain recover from injuries
+Ans : (i) Dr. Ning Zhang at Clemson University in South Carolina has developed a gel which could help brain recover from injuries - Question.
+Which animal has Dr. Ning Zhang use to test her gel?

 (i) Cows